 The United States is trying to salvage the Iran deal.
-Here’s how both countries have violated the pact.
+Here’s how both countries have broken with the pact.

 As coronavirus cases explode in Iran, U.S. sanctions hinder its access to drugs and medical equipment

-In April 2019, the Trump administration listed Iran’s elite military Islamic Revolutionary Guard Corps as a foreign terrorist organization.
+In April 2019, the Trump administration listed Iran’s elite military Revolutionary Guard Corps as a foreign terrorist organization.

-In January 2020, the Trump administration targeted Iran’s steel and metal industries, following an Iranian attack on two U.S. bases in Iraq after the U.S. assassination of Iranian General Qasem Soleimani.
-In May, Trump issued sanctions against Iran’s interior ministry for human rights violations during anti-government protests that November.
+In January 2020, the Trump administration targeted Iran’s steel and metal industries, following an Iranian attack on two U.S. bases in Iraq after the U.S. assassination of Iranian general Qasem Soleimani.
+In May, Trump issued sanctions against Iran’s Interior Ministry for human rights violations during anti-government protests that November.

 Trump ended his term with a final round of sanctions in January 2021.